 Omnisight’s next project is in the small Indian town of Gadchiroli, a tribal area.
 The brothers are working with another non-profit called Society for Education, Action and Research in Community Health (SEARCH).
 It operates vans that serve as mobile clinics that travel to remote locations in India.

 “What we’re in the process of doing is outfitting these vans with the equipment to do screenings and also create glasses,” Om says.
 “In a lot of these areas, they don’t know whether vision is a very large problem because they don’t even have the resources to screen the population in the first place.
 So a lot of the work we’re doing is pioneering, and we’re getting a look at the demographics and seeing how big of a problem this truly can be.”

 Om and Atman are open to any suggestions from the community about other populations who might need their help.
 The brothers plan to continue to expand Omnisight.
 Om eventually wants to become an ophthalmologist or go into medical research.

 “I think vision is extremely important.
 It’s something I’m passionate about.
 It’s something I can make the biggest difference in.
 I think everybody should try and help in whichever way they can if it’s something they’re passionate about.
 And for me that’s vision and eyewear.”

 To donate, visit the Omnisight website aided by the Edina Community Foundation, which has a designated fund for this charity.
-Eyeglass donation boxes are located at Edina Eye on France Ave.
+Eyeglass donation boxes are located at Twin Cities Eye (formerly Edina Eye) on France Ave.
 To request a donation box, call 651.666.5598.